-Twitter Founder Jack Dorsey has emphasized that big venture capital firms, and not users, actually own the Web 3.0 movement, saying that these are funds “determined to be a media empire that can’t be ignored… not Gandhi”.
+Twitter Founder Jack Dorsey has emphasized that big venture capital firms, not users, own the Web 3.0 movement, saying that these are funds “determined to be a media empire that can’t be ignored… not Gandhi”.

 Web3, also known as Web 3.0, is an idea for a new Internet that incorporates decentralization based on Blockchain.